Extra-Creativity/OpenGLFramework/README.md

 + `Activate`: before you actually use the shader, you need to activate it.
 + `Set...` : set uniform variables in the shader.

-Besides, you need always write you actual shader files like this :
+Besides, you need always write your actual shader files like this :

 ```glsl
 // version should be at least 330.